Constrained Controller and Observer Design by Inverse Optimality: Solution to the Inverse LQR Problem

-We establish next a counterintuitive result about the solution of the controller matching problem for destabilizing feedback. \begin{Lemma} Given any feedback $\hat K$ there exists a solution to the DARE formulated using cost~\eqref{eq:indef_cost} which yields $\hat K$ as feedback.
-Moreover, this entails that a stabilizing LQR solution exists, though $K=\hat K$ only holds if $\hat K$ is stabilizing. \end{Lemma} \begin{IEEEproof} The DARE reads
+solves the DARE~\eqref{eq:dare} with $K = \hat K$ and $P=0$.
+This fact is used in~\cite{Chisci2001} in the context of tube-based robust MPC.
+Since the proposed cost is indefinite, we exploit the results of~\cite{Zanon2014d,Zanon2016b} which state that any LQR with indefinite cost and stabilizing feedback matrix can be reformulated as an LQR with positive definite cost. \end{proof} Since this theorem proves that any stabilizing feedback matrix $\hat K$ can be obtained as the solution of an LQR with positive-definite stage cost, there is no advantage in using an indefinite stage cost.
+Furthermore, we establish next a counterintuitive result about the solution of the controller matching problem for destabilizing feedback. \begin{Lemma} Given any feedback $\hat K$ there exists a solution to the DARE formulated using cost~\eqref{eq:indef_cost} which yields $\hat K$ as feedback.
+Moreover, this entails that a stabilizing LQR solution exists, though $K=\hat K$ only holds if $\hat K$ is stabilizing. \end{Lemma} \begin{proof} The DARE reads

 such that $P=0$, $K=\hat K$ is a solution, though not necessarily a stabilizing one, of the DARE.
-The existence of a stabilizing solution of the indefinite LQR is then a direct consequence of this fact and~\cite[Proposition~2]{Zanon2014d}. \end{IEEEproof} This lemma warns the control engineer that the controller matching procedure might succeed at finding a positive-definite LQR formulation also in case of a non-stabilizing feedback $\hat K$; however, the LQR feedback is stabilizing, such that $K\neq \hat K$.
+The existence of a stabilizing solution of the indefinite LQR is then a direct consequence of this fact and~\cite[Proposition~2]{Zanon2014d}. \end{proof} This lemma warns the control engineer that the controller matching procedure might succeed at finding a positive-definite LQR formulation also in case of a non-stabilizing feedback $\hat K$; however, the LQR feedback is stabilizing, such that $K\neq \hat K$.
 We provide next a simple example to demonstrate this fact.